anncli/anncli.github.io/src/content/blog/fun-courses.md

 tags: ["classes", "Columbia", "art history", "urban studies", "study abroad"]
 ---

-I've always believed it's important to be well-rounded intellectually and study subjects that interests me, regardless if it's in my intended field of study.
-One great thing about Columbia is that they encourage students to take classes outside of our majors through the <a href="https://undergrad.admissions.columbia.edu/academics/college/core" target="_blank" rel="noopener noreferrer">Core Curriculum</a> and interdisciplinary course offerings.
+I believe being well-rounded academically is important to helping me become a better decision maker and also just a more interesting person.
+I've always felt that taking classes in the humanities helps me unlock new ways of seeing patterns in the environment around us and interacting with the world.
+One great thing about Columbia is that the school encourages students to take classes outside of our majors through the <a href="https://undergrad.admissions.columbia.edu/academics/college/core" target="_blank" rel="noopener noreferrer">Core Curriculum</a> and interdisciplinary course offerings.
 I've gotten a chance to take some cool classes during my time at Columbia- some required, some by my own choice.
 Here are some of my favorite ones so far:

 ## Table of Contents
 - [The Roman Art of Engineering](#ahce-w4149-the-roman-art-of-engineering-traditions-of-planning-construction-and-innovation)